ContractMill/api-docs/README.md

 #### POST /api/v1/templates/:contract_template_id/contracts/new
-Create a new document from a Template (where :contract_template_id is the ID of the template), returns an object with the contract ID.
+Creates a new document from a Template (where :contract_template_id is the ID of the template), returns an object with the contract ID.
 ```json
 { "id": 123 }
 ```